 Mink, Squirrel and Pig

-This may sound like the beginnings of a fairytale but it’s a quick and easy way to think about brushes.
-Most brushes are made from animal hair and the quality of the brush; its bounce and feel, is dependent on the quality of the hair used.
+This may sound like the beginnings of a fairy-tale but it’s a quick and easy way to think about brushes.
+Most traditional brushes are made from animal hair and the quality of the brush – its bounce and feel, is dependent on the quality of the hair used.

-Mink hair makes ‘Sable’ brushes and pig hair make ‘hog’ brushes…
+Mink hair makes ‘Sable’ brushes and pig hair makes ‘Hog’ brushes…

 Are you matching the right brush to the right medium?

-By thinking which of the three animals have a softer tail you will understand one of the most important things about brushes and that is which brush is best for which paint.
+By thinking which of the three animals have a softer tail, you will understand one of the most important things about brushes, which hair is best for which medium.

-- Sable (Mink) is soft, holds loads of water but has a great spring making it ideal for Watercolour, also for fine finishing with oils.
+- Sable (Mink) is soft, holds loads of water and has a great spring making it ideal for watercolour, also for fine finishing with oils.
 It returns to its natural point after use.

 These are the most expensive brushes due to the rarity of the hair, pound for pound it’s more expensive than gold!
-Usually it would be available in a short handle because you usually work with watercolour on the flat, no poked eyes here!
+Most manufacturers make sable brushes with a short handle because artists mostly use them for watercolour on the flat, no poked eyes here!

-For painters who object to using animal hair there are pure synthetic brushes available.
-For Watercolours you’d notice a big difference between natural hair and synthetic because they just don’t hold enough water but maybe useful for the larger washes, however, for Acrylics and Oils these can be fantastic and a good alternatives to pure natural hair.
+For painters who object to using animal hair, there are pure synthetic nylon brushes available.
+For watercolours, you’d notice a big difference between natural hair and synthetic because they just don’t hold enough water but maybe useful for the larger washes.
+However, for acrylics and oils these can be fantastic and a good alternative to pure natural hair.
 They come in both long and short handles depending on the medium you want to work with.

 The tone is in your fingers